Designegycreatives/dev-to-hashnode-backup/files/cl1f7m4ri00iszxnv4t92e2c2.md

-## Bar Chat Webapp With Streamlit & Plotly
+title: Bar Chat Webapp With Streamlit & Plotly

 #### I need to celebrate this little but purposeful achievement of mine lol.